Democrats fret after Biden’s faltering debate performance

 Many Democrats were aghast at his performance.

-“It was pretty much an unmitigated disaster from top to bottom,” one Democratic strategist who works with the White House texted, after requesting anonymity to be able to speak freely.
+“It was pretty much an unmitigated disaster from top to bottom,” said one Democratic strategist who works with the White House, after requesting anonymity to be able to speak freely.

 This strategist called for “at least a campaign shakeup,” calling it “malpractice” that the campaign had raised expectations for Mr. Biden’s debate performance.
 “Instead, we got gramps.”